 * * *

-If you enjoyed this review of Andrei Tarkovsky’s Stalker, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Andrei Tarkovsky’s Stalker, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.

 More from Jessica Schneider: An Initiation: On “I Burned at the Feast: Selected Poems of Arseny Tarkovsky”, Life, Death & Romance: Joseph L. Mankiewicz’s “The Ghost and Mrs. Muir” (1947), Her Identity of Place: On Greta Gerwig’s “Lady Bird” (2017)